Saturday, July 6, 2019

 Your Credit Score and Options

 Credit scores range from 300 to 850 and are used as a gauge of your ability to fulfill obligations.
 A high score indicates a high ability to repay debts.
-It is based on many factors, but the primary issue is your previous payment history.
+It is based on many factors, but the primary issues are your previous payment history, amounts owed and credit history.

-Before you apply for any loan, you should know your credit score and what items are on your credit reports.
+Before applying for any loan, know your credit score and what items are on your credit reports.
 Sometimes, there are surprises such as unpaid medical expenses, mistaken identity or outright fraud.
-These can be resolved, but it takes time.
+These can be resolved, but it takes time and sometimes money.

 There are three credit reporting agencies: Equifax, Experian and TransUnion.
-You are entitled to one free report per year from each of the agencies.
-If you don’t want to enter your information online, you can call 1-877-322-8228.
-Otherwise, you can request your free reports at www.AnnualCreditReport.com
+Consumers are entitled to one free report per year from each of the agencies.
+If you don’t want to enter information online, call 877-322-8228.
+Otherwise, request free reports at www.AnnualCreditReport.com.

 To purchase a house, various factors are considered.
-However, 660 is considered a “good” score.
-To learn more about the various options available and required scores for home loans, please read this post by Cardinal Financial.
+However, 660 is considered a “acceptable” score.
+A house lease will often require a score of 620 or better.
+To learn more about the various options available and required scores for home loans, please read this post by Experian

-This is a good plan for people who are in the process of credit repair because the property management company accepts applicants with a combined household credit score of 550 or higher.
-Talk to your real estate agent to learn more about this program.
+If a mortgage isn’t possible, a “Lease With a Right to Purchase Program” allows tenants to find a home to rent that they may also want to buy in a few years.
+This option is useful during the credit repair process because some property management companies accept applicants with a combined household credit score of 550 or higher.
+Talk to your real estate agent to learn more about these programs.

 I've Got Your Six!